Forest Disturbance Processes

 The results can be used to help managers understand how future atmospheric conditions might impact forest dynamics and the future abundance of species that have economic and ecological value.

-- Eric J. Gustafson, U.S. Forest Service- Northern Research Station Research Ecologist
+- Eric J. Gustafson, Ecologist, US Forest Service- Northern Research Station Research Ecologist

-- Brian R. Sturtevant, U.S. Forest Service- Northern Research Station Research Ecologist
+- Brian R. Sturtevant, Research Ecologist, US Forest Service- Northern Research Station

-- Mark E. Kubiske, U.S. Forest Service- Northern Research Station Plant Physiologist
+- Mark E. Kubiske, Plant Physiologist, US Forest Service- Northern Research Station